ptsteadman/notebook/stories/summer-of-entropy.md

 "Yeah."

-Chris took another look at the woman: she was wearing an eggshell blue blouse, sitting carefully on the edge of the damp bench.
+Chris took another look at the woman: she was wearing an eggshell blue blouse, and was sitting carefully on the edge of the damp bench.

 "What?"